 The Chaplaincy Centre is located in Hut F at the foot of Basser Steps.
-For spiritual aid phone Anglican-2684; Catholic-2379; Church of Christ-2683; The Uniting Church-2683; Seventh Day Adventist-2683; Jewish-3273; Baptist-398 4065.
+For spiritual aid phone Anglican-2684; Catholic 2379; Greek Orthodox-2683; Lutheran-2683; Uniting Church-2685.

 The Students' Union is located on the second floor of Stage III of the University Union, where the SU full-time President, Education Vice-President, Welfare-Research Officer, and Director of Overseas Students are available to discuss any problems you might have.
-In addition the SU offers a range of diverse services including legal advice (full-time solicitor available), clubs and societies services, second-hand bookshop (buy or sell), new records/tapes at discount, food shop (The Nuthouse), a professional nursery-kindergarten (House at Pooh Corner), a typesetting service, electronic calculators (bulk purchasing), AUS insurance (including health), an information referral centre (the Infakt Bus), a bail fund and publications such as Tharunka, Orientation Magazine, Concessions Book and counter-course handbooks.
+In addition the SU offers a range of diverse services including legal advice (full-time solicitor available), clubs and societies services, second-hand bookshop (buy or sell), new records/tapes at discount, food shop (The Nuthouse), a professional nursery-kindergarten (House at Pooh Corner), a typesetting service, electronic calculators (bulk purchasing), an information referral centre (the Infakt Bus), a bail fund and publications such as Tharunka, Orientation Magazine, Concessions Book and counter-course handbooks.
 For information about these phone 2929.